Scholarships and Discounts

 This $500 scholarship is available each semester in memory of Richard John "R.J."
 Simcoe.
 R.J. was a student at the University of Nevada, Reno who studied in San Sebastián.
 University of Nevada, Reno students attending the San Sebastián or Bilbao programs are eligible.

-Students attending the Stellenbosch program during either the fall 2015 or spring 2016 term are eligible to apply for these scholarships.
+Students attending the San Ramón program during the summer 2016 term are eligible to apply for this scholarship.
 Multiple awards will be given in the amount of $500.

 Back to top